gaucho1978/BACCAble/README.md

 [![PayPal](tools/paypal.png)](https://www.paypal.me/tr3ma1)
 [![Bitcoin](tools/bitcoin.png)](bitcoin:bc1qyvh5mexkhfw6tgdztm884gs9y6smc04lueyvth)

-##CREDITS
+## CREDITS

-*None of us got where we are solely by pulling ourselves up by our bootstraps.
-We got here because somebody — a parent, a teacher, an Ivy League crony or a few nuns — bent down and helped us pick up our boots* Cit.
+*"None of us got where we are solely by pulling ourselves up by our bootstraps.
+We got here because somebody — a parent, a teacher, an Ivy League crony or a few nuns — bent down and helped us pick up our boots"* Cit.
 Thurgood Marshall.

 Thanks Sniz https://alfatuning.app/